alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 The `AuthDataStore` is the <b><i>only</b></i> component in our authentication domain with the ability to save, read, and delete an `AuthSession`'s to or from the on-device storage.

-`AuthDataStore` defines three CRUD methods:
+`AuthDataStore` defines three CRUD methods to interact with the cache:

 <div class="impl">